Mictronics/readsb/README-json.md

 There are two ways to obtain the json files:

- * By HTTP from dump1090's internal webserver, which defaults to running on port 8080.
-The json is served from the data/ path, e.g. http://somehost:8080/data/aircraft.json
+ * By HTTP from the external webserver that dump1090 is feeding.
+The json is served from the data/ path, e.g. http://somehost/dump1090/data/aircraft.json
  * As a file in the directory specified by --write-json on dump1090's command line.
-These can be exposed via a separate webserver.

 The HTTP versions are always up to date.
 The file versions are written periodically; for aircraft, typically once a second, for stats, once a minute.